 We have guidelines in place that continually monitor our environmental performance, review environmental objectives, and identify opportunities for improved practices.

-With 1,500 stores in 18 countries, we pride ourselves on creating engaging, dynamic and cohesive retail spaces for our customers all over the world.
+With more than 1,400 stores in 17 countries, we pride ourselves on creating engaging, dynamic and cohesive retail spaces for our customers all over the world.
 Our laid-back, Australian aesthetic is enjoyed by customers globally and our portfolio of stores is reflective of this, ranging from popular high streets and world-class malls to

 suburban centres and regional towns.